DaxicekGames/YT-DL/README.md

 ###
 Installation using PIP:
 `pip install ffmpeg`
+`pip install ffmpeg-python`

-If you are **experiencing issues** with FFmpeg, try **running the program directly from command line** using `python ytdl.py` or `python3 ytdl.py` in the directory with your program and not by double clicking the file.
+It's important to run the program directly from the command line using `python ytdl.py` or `python3 ytdl.py`.
+Without that FFmpeg won't work properly!